 The programme of study is divided into modules.
-Each module is assigned a number of credit points (ECTS = European Credit Transfer Scheme or CATS Credit Accumulation and Transfer Scheme) that relates to the hours of formal teaching plus the recommended time for private study (1ECTS = 20 hours of notional study, 1 CATS = 10 hours of notional study).
-In each year you will take certain core and/or compulsory modules and a selection of approved option modules that make up an academic load of 60 ECTS/120 CATS..
-The modules are graded introductory/ fundamental, FHEQ Level 4 (1) intermediate, FHEQ Level 5 (2) advanced, FHEQ Level 6 (3), and Masters, FHEQ Level 7 (4): the number in brackets indicates the Year of Study in which the module is normally taken.
+Each module is assigned a number of credit points (ECTS = European Credit Transfer Scheme) that relates to the hours of formal teaching plus the recommended time for private study (1ECTS = 20 hours of notional study).
+In each year you will take certain core and/or compulsory modules and a selection of approved option modules that make up an academic load of 60 ECTS.
+The modules are graded introductory/ fundamental, FHEQ Level 4 (1) intermediate, FHEQ Level 5 (2) and advanced, FHEQ Level 6 (3): the number in brackets indicates the Year of Study in which the module is normally taken.

-To help you see Chemistry in a broader context you will study at least 30 ECTS (60 CATS) of subjects that are academically and/or professionally related to Chemistry in the first two years.
-A feature of the programme is the wide range of modules available for this purpose.
+To help you see Chemistry in a broader context you will study over the three years at least 30 ECTS of subjects that are academically and/or professionally related to Chemistry.
+A feature of the programme is the wide range of modules available for this purpose, including opportunities to take curriculum innovation modules students can progress to Part 2 (FHEQ Level 5) or leave with the FHEQ Level 4 intermediate exit award, a Certificate of Higher Education.